Here's How You Can Get Free Milkweed Seeds to Help Monarch Butterflies

 A man in Omaha, Bob Gittins, took on a huge role in trying to save the monarchs.
 According to the Omaha World-Herald, after having trouble finding milkweed plants in stores, Gittins started buying the seeds in bulk from the Save Our Monarchs Foundation in Minnesota.
 Now, he's helping other gardeners by giving away the seeds for free.
 Last year, he sent out 1,500 seed packets.

 How to Get Free Milkweed Seeds

-If you'd like to sprinkle some pollinator seeds in your yard and take advantage of the free seeds, all you need to do is drop a self-addressed, stamped envelope in the mail to: Nebraska Monarchs, P.O.
+If you'd like to take advantage of the free pollinator seeds and sprinkle some in your yard, all you need to do is drop a self-addressed, stamped envelope in the mail to: Nebraska Monarchs, P.O.
 BOX 642061, Omaha, NE 68164.
 Gittins will send back milkweed seeds as soon as he can so you get them in the ground.

 I found an organization, Live Monarch Foundation, that also offers free seeds.
-If you mail a self-addressed, stamped envelope to Live Monarch - 2020 Seed Campaign, PO BOX 1339, Blairsville, GA 30514, the foundation will send back 15 butterfly garden seeds, including milkweed, for free.
-If you include a donation for the foundation along with your envelope, they’ll provide you with 50 seeds for every dollar you donate.
+If you mail a self-addressed, stamped envelope to the Live Monarch Seed Campaign, the foundation will send back 15 butterfly garden seeds, including milkweed, for free.
+If you include a donation for the foundation along with your envelope, they'll provide you with 40+ seeds for every dollar you donate.

 Common Milkweed Varieties